Kava-Labs/kava/docs/node_guide.md

 # Node Guide

-This is an updated guide on setting up a mainnet node.
-Note that this is a minimal guide and does not cover more advanced topics like [sentry node architecture](https://github.com/stakefish/cosmos-validator-design) and [double signing protection](https://github.com/tendermint/tmkms).
-It is strongly recommended that any parties considering validating do additional research.
+This is an updated guide on setting up a mainnet full or light node.
 If you have questions, please join the active conversation in the #validators thread of our [__Discord Channel__](https://discord.com/invite/kQzh3Uv).

 ## Installing Kava